-By nature, human beings develop certain beliefs and superstitions as part of their culture.
+It is in human nature to develop beliefs and superstitions as part of their culture.
 Superstitions exist in all countries, and South Korea is no exception.
 There are many unusual Korean superstitions that you should be aware of whether you are visiting as a tourist or planning to stay in Korea.

-They have been continuing through generations in the educated society of one of the most developed countries in the world today.
+These superstitions have persisted through generations, even in the educated society of one of today’s most developed countries.

-It’s always good to be aware of such superstitions as they will help you in your voyage through South Korea.
-They might even help you avoid some awkward situations.
+It’s always good to be aware of such superstitions, as they will help you in your voyage through South Korea.
+Understanding them could even help you avoid some potentially awkward situations.

 There are several spooky superstitions that people still believe in.
 You may find some of them to be common with your own country and cultures.

-We’ve compiled ten of the most interesting and unusual Korean superstitions from the Korean culture that you may never have heard of – believing in them or not is up to you!
+We’ve compiled ten of the most fascinating and uncommon Korean superstitions – whether you choose to believe them is entirely up to you!

 Whistling at Night